Jose Rod: Career

-Rodrigues made his debut in the tiatr industry at the age of 5, under the tutelage of Mike Mehta, a tiatr figure in the theatre field.
-His initial debut occurred in the theatrical production known as Nitik Sampoddlo, staged by Albert Carvalho from Sanvordem.
-This particular production garnered attention due to its professional cast, including performers like M. Boyer, Remmie Colaço, and Jacinto Vaz.
-Nitik Sampoddlo achieved popularity and was performed across various venues in Goa.
-In that historical period, non-stop shows were a widely popular entertainment format in Goa.
+Rodrigues made his debut in tiatr productions at the age of 5, under the tutelage of his father's cousin Mike Mehta.
+His initial debut occurred in the theatrical production Nitik Sampoddlo, staged by Albert Carvalho from Sanvordem.
+This production featured professional cast, including performers like M. Boyer, Remmie Colaço, and Jacinto Vaz.
+It was performed across various venues in Goa.
+In that period, non-stop shows were a popular entertainment format in Goa.
 These shows typically featured sets of 10-12 songs, each structured with a verse and chorus.
-The songs were intricately woven into the narrative of the play.
-Rodrigues showcased his talent not only as an actor but also as a singer in these non-stop shows.
-His dad's cousin, Mike Mehta, played a pivotal role in introducing Rodrigues to the tiatr scene, casting him in productions such as Papagai Canta e Bera (Parrot sings and bellows), Sunita, and Rogot Goykaranchem (Goan Blood).
-Rodrigues's abilities caught the attention of Anthony San, another popular figure in the tiatr industry.
-He was given the opportunity to participate in the non-stop show Darvontto, where he demonstrated his versatility as both an artist and a singer.
-Rodrigues assumed the role of composing songs for this production, imbuing them with his expertise and delivering performances on stage.
+The songs were woven into the narrative of the play.
+Besides acting, Rodrigues was also a singer in these non-stop shows.
+Mehta, played an important role in introducing Rodrigues to the tiatr scene, casting him in productions such as Papagai Canta e Bera (Parrot sings and bellows), Sunita, and Rogot Goykaranchem (Goan Blood).
+Rodrigues's caught the attention of Anthony San, another figure in the tiatr industry.
+He was given the opportunity to participate in the non-stop show Darvontto, where he played as an actor and a singer.
+Rodrigues composed songs for this production.

-Prince Jacob, another popular director, recognized Rodrigues's talent and offered him a prominent role in his non-stop show Pinzrem (Cage).
-Despite his young age of 20, Rodrigues portrayed the character of a villainous 70-year-old man convincingly.
-He continued to excel in villainous roles in subsequent non-stop shows directed by Prince Jacob, including Kagot (Paper) and Painnem.
-Following his successful collaborations with Prince Jacob, Rodrigues was approached by Roseferns to participate in three of his productions: Dovo Kavllo (White Crow), Girann, and Jem Tujem Tem Mhojem (What's yours, so is mine).
-These opportunities allowed Rodrigues to further refine his skills and gain experience on the tiatr stage.
-With his growing understanding of the nuances of tiatr and his accumulated stage experience, Rodrigues decided to embark on a creative venture alongside Anthony San.
+Konkani director Prince Jacob, offered Rodrigues a prominent role in his non-stop show Pinzrem (Cage).
+At the age of 20, he portrayed the character of a villainous 70-year-old man.
+He continued to play in villainous roles in subsequent non-stop shows directed by Jacob, including Kagot (Paper) and Painnem.
+Following his collaborations with Jacob, Rodrigues was approached by Roseferns to participate in three of his productions: Dovo Kavllo (White Crow), Girann, and Jem Tujem Tem Mhojem (What's yours, so is mine).
+Rodrigues then decided to work alongside Anthony San.
 Together, they co-wrote and produced two tiatrs, namely Bhiradd and Punn Kiteak?
 (But Why?).
-These productions served as platforms for Rodrigues to explore new artistic directions and experiment with his creative abilities, further establishing his presence in the tiatr industry.